 Who are the organisers of the Singapore Puzzle Hunt?

-The Singapore Puzzle Hunt is created and organised by the Puzzlesmiths, a volunteer group of puzzle enthusiasts with over 30 years of combined experience in international puzzle hunts.
-(In other words, it's a secret.
-Take part and you'll find out!)
+The Singapore Puzzle Hunt is created and organised by the Puzzlesmiths, a volunteer group of puzzle enthusiasts with over numerous years of combined experience in international puzzle hunts.

 Why are the Puzzlesmiths volunteering to organise this non-profit event?